TylerJNewman/dotfiles/README.md

 - Customizable prompt character that changes color based on last command status
 - Improved directory display with better truncation settings

-The configuration is automatically installed to `~/.config/starship.toml` during setup.
-You can customize it further by editing this file directly.
+The configuration is stored in `config/starship/starship.toml` and is automatically installed to `~/.config/starship.toml` during setup.
+You can customize it further by editing either file.

 ```toml
 # Example of the current Starship configuration